- Compare and contrast the function of the different types of lipoproteins as well as their relationship to heart disease.

 - V.L.D.L.s.
 Very low-density lipoproteins are made in the liver from remnants of chylomicrons and transport triglycerides from the liver to various tissues in the body.
 As the V.L.D.L.s travel through the circulatory system, the lipoprotein lipase strips the V.L.D.L. of triglycerides.
 Eventually, some of the V.L.D.L. will become L.D.L.’s.

 - L.D.L.s.
 Low-density lipoproteins are commonly known as “bad cholesterol”.
-This is not an accurate description for a lipid transporter that delivers needed lipids to the body.
+This is not an accurate description of a lipid transporter that delivers needed lipids to the body.
 Small L.D.L.’s can enter the walls of the blood vessels, become oxidized and cause damage.
 If L.D.L. levels are low in the body, there is less risk of this type of damage occurring.
 It is important that we understand their function in the body so as to make healthy dietary and lifestyle choices.
 L.D.L.s carry cholesterol and other lipids from the liver to tissue throughout the body.
-L.D.L.s are comprised of very small amounts of triglycerides and house over 50 percent cholesterol and cholesterol esters.
+L.D.L.s is comprised of very small amounts of triglycerides and house over 50 percent cholesterol and cholesterol esters.
 How does the body receive the lipids contained therein?
 As the L.D.L.s deliver cholesterol and other lipids to the cells, each cell’s surface has receptor systems specifically designed to bind with L.D.L.s.
-Circulating L.D.L. in the bloodstream bind to these L.D.L. receptors and are consumed.
+Circulating L.D.L. in the bloodstream bind to these L.D.L. receptors and is consumed.
 Once inside the cell, the L.D.L. is taken apart and its cholesterol is released.
 In liver cells these receptor systems aid in controlling blood cholesterol levels as they bind the L.D.L.s.
 A deficiency of these L.D.L. binding mechanisms will leave a high quantity of cholesterol traveling in the bloodstream, which can lead to heart disease or atherosclerosis.

 - H.D.L.s.
 High-density lipoproteins are responsible for carrying cholesterol out of the bloodstream and into the liver, where it is either reused or removed from the body with bile.
 You can think of them as the trash collectors of the body.
 H.D.L.s have a very large protein composition coupled with low cholesterol content (20 to 30 percent) compared to the other lipoproteins.
 Because these high-density lipoproteins act like trash collectors, they are commonly referred to as the “good cholesterol.”